AlbertoPravisano/AlbertoPravisano/README.md

 # 💫 About Me:
-🔭 I’m currently working in React and Typescript<br>🌱 I’m currently learning Python, C# and bash
+🔭 I’m currently working with React and Typescript<br>🌱 I’m currently learning Python, C# and bash

 ## 🌐 Socials: